tjgran01/GoodreadsEDA/docs/WRITEUP.md

 After the plots were generated, t-tests were performed between the mean review scores before and after the movie release date in four different timeframes: The entire timeframe, one year before the movie's release against one year after, six months before the movie's release against six months after, and three months before the movie's release against three months after.
+This process was accomplished using the `all_bks.py` script.

 # Results: